ARMmbed/mbed-os-5-docs/docs/tools/docker/docker.md

 mbed-tools compile -t GCC_ARM -m DISCO_L475VG_IOT01A
 ```

-💡 When building the Mbed OS project inside Docker container with shared workspace from Docker host, there could be  performance issues as filesystem needs to be synced between Docker host and container.
-For better performance make sure, `gRPC FUSE for file sharing` [is enabled in Docker settings](https://www.docker.com/blog/deep-dive-into-new-docker-desktop-filesharing-implementation/).
+<span class="tips">**Tip:** When building the Mbed OS project inside Docker container with shared workspace from Docker host, there could be  performance issues as the filesystem needs to be synced between Docker host and container.
+For better performance ensure `gRPC FUSE for file sharing` [is enabled in Docker settings](https://www.docker.com/blog/deep-dive-into-new-docker-desktop-filesharing-implementation/).</span>

 ### Continuous integration